H100 vs H200 for AI mining in 2026 — is the upgrade worth it?

 For PEARL mining specifically, the H200 + 70B combo is the official-design path and probably the right pick if you can swallow the higher hourly cost.
 For everything else (smaller models, training, exploration), the H100 is the cost-smart default.

-If you're just starting and want to test the waters: grab an H100 PCIe with RunPod's free credit, run our 1-command Docker quickstart, see if you produce a block in 24 hours.
+If you're just starting and want to test the waters: grab an H100 PCIe with RunPod's free credit, then walk through either the full single-GPU setup guide for component-level understanding, or our 1-command Docker quickstart for the fast path.
+Either way, see if you produce a block in 24 hours.
 If yes, scale to H200.
 If no, you've spent $30 to learn the network's still too dense for solo H100.